 (Halliday playing against Newcastle)

 No other player at Sunderland has given the club’s score keeper a greater feeling of job security than Dave Halliday.
 Halliday hit his first 100 league goals for Sunderland in just 101 games.
 This makes him the fastest player to 100 top division goals in English football history.
 Halliday´s 43 goals in 1928-29 saw him succeed Bill ’Dixie’ Dean as top scorer in England’s top division for the season.
 This is Sunderland’s highest number of league goals scored by one player in a season in the club’s history.
 He is the only player to have scored at least 30 top division goals in England on four consecutive seasons.
 In actual fact he scored at least 35 league goals in each of those seasons.
 No other Sunderland player has matched his 35 league goals of 1927/28.
 In other words his lowest league goals tally from his four full seasons on Wearside is better than anyone else at Sunderland managed in their best season there.
-He has the best strike rate (goals to games ratio) of any Sunderland striker in the club’s history - 164 goals in 175 games (155 league from 166 games and nine in nine FA Cup outings) .
+He has the best strike rate (goals to games ratio), of any Sunderland striker in the club’s history - 165 goals in 175 competitive games.
+Only one of his goals was from the penalty spot.
 This is an average of 0.937 goals per game.
-Only one of his goals was from the penalty spot.
+Intriguingly those 165 goals were all scored in his first 168 games.
+After averaging over 0.98 goals for 168 games he failed to score once in his last seven Sunderland appearances.
+Whether he was in some sort of dispute with the club we will likely never know.
 Only Buchan and all-time Sunderland top scorer Bobby Gurney have scored more goals for the club than Halliday.
 However neither get anywhere near Halliday´s eye popping strike rate (both Buchan and Gurney have a strike rate at Sunderland of below 0.6 goals per game).

 While at Sunderland in November 1927 Dave’s brother Billy joined nearby rivals Newcastle United.
 The same season at Sunderland saw the debut of Adam Allan to witness Halliday’s potency first hand.
 Allan played 65 games for Sunderland in league and cup.
 The centre half later joined Queens to be a cornerstone of the team that finished fourth in Scotland’s top division in 1933/34.